slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I have often wondered how it is that every man loves himself more than all the rest of men, but yet sets less value on his own opinion of himself than on the opinion of others."
 -- Marcus Aurelius*

+> *"Until you make the uncouncious conscious, it will direct your life and you will call it fate."
+-- Carl Jung*

 ### How to grow self awareness?